141forever/DiaHalu/README.md

 The 2nd version (corresponding to arxiv v2) of DiaHalu can be called DiaHalu_V2.xlsx.
 In this version, we augment the dataset from 748 to 1103 samples.
  GPT4 generates the latest 355 samples.

-The Final benchmark is DiaHalu_Bench.jsonl.
+The final benchmark is DiaHalu_Bench.jsonl.
 Each line is a dialogue sample, presented in the form of a Python dictionary:

 - **ID**: Sample ID
 - **text**: Dialogue content (between A and B)